tesuji/ctf-writeups/2025/b01lers/pwn/guess/readme.md

 ## Environment setup

-Using the provided `Dockerfile` to setup debug environment is needed.
+Using the provided `Dockerfile` to set up a debug environment is needed.
-Since I target `tls_dtor_list` that located inside the TLS section of the program address page.
+Since I target `tls_dtor_list` that is located inside the TLS section of the program address page.
 Simply patching the binary via patchelf with custom libc (not system) is not enough.
 Because patching makes TLS mapped after libc.
-This is a known quirk of using patchelf on some linux kernels.
+This is a known quirk of using patchelf on some Linux kernels.

 > Did you know that you could get the TLS address inside gdb via `p $fs_base` command?